geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Has not experience taught thy soul to know

-u From purer sources purer pleasures flow ?
+u From purer sources purer pleasures flow?
 790

 " Shake off thy bonds; or since a monarch's throne

 " Wants half its lustre while he rules alone,

-" This maid behold ! — nor can these regions find
+" This maid behold! — nor can these regions find

 " A nymph more fair in person or in mind;

 " How long with smother'd fires she vainly lov'd

-" I need not say, this every act has prov'd !
+" I need not say, this every act has prov'd!

 " And many a Gnome remembers yet the days